 |FFIV: Interlude||Demon Wall||This is the moment the Interlude remembers that difficulty even exists and was no more terrifying than a bouncy castle.|

 |FFIV: The After Years||Tunneler||If you take the chapters in original release order, the second boss is the Tunneler in Ceodore’s chapter, which was… I’m sorry, who?|

 |FFLIII||Dogra||While I have seen him be a challenge in past playthroughs, during the Marathon run he died after a tidy fight.
 No tricks, no one-shots, but also no challenge.|

 In fact, since I’m writing from the future, I’m going to add that FFV’s second boss isn’t remarkable either.
-FFVI certainly has more memorable second bosses (in fact, several, depending on what you choose to count as the “second boss”) but neither wiped us out.
+FFVI certainly has more memorable second bosses (in fact, several, depending on what you choose to count as the “second boss”) but none wiped us out.

 Now, because Kyle and I could have taken TAY’s chapters in any order, you could count the Zu in Izayoi’s mission as a second boss, and yes, it did kill us.
-On the other hand, the Zu came from a selectable subchapter of a chapter that was originally released fifth, so I think we might be stretching our definitions to include it.
+On the other hand, the Zu came from a selectable subchapter of a main chapter that was originally released fifth, so I think we might be stretching our definitions to include it.
 Besides, Kyle and I were underlevelled in Izayoi’s mission, but had killed nearly everything there was to kill (without revisiting the dungeon) on the way to FFMQ’s second boss, so the strange nature of our loss in MQ continues apace.
 In the end, I feel that nothing in the Marathon really resembles this “children’s game” kicking our above-levelled ass with Candyfloss Rex.
 What is going on?